-Italian prosecutor seeks life for US men charged with murder
+Italian prosecutor seeks life in prison for Americans charged with murder

 Cerciello Rega’s partner, Andrea Varriale, testified that he tried to stop blood pouring out like a “fountain” from his partner.
 The slain officer, who was unarmed, was stabbed 11 times.

-Varriale has also testified that he heard his partner cry out “Carabinieri!” as Elder and the slain officer struggled in the street.
+Varriale has also testified that he heard his partner cry out “Carabinieri!” as Elder and Cerciello Rega struggled in the street.

 But Elder told the court he heard no such cry of identification.